karimAbd-Elrazek/ControlTemplateExplorer/README.md

 - **WPF Education**: Great tool for teaching WPF control architecture
 - **Debugging**: Examine control structures when troubleshooting styling issues

-## 🤝 Contributing

-Contributions are welcome!
-Here are some ways you can help:

-1. **Report Bugs**: Open an issue if you find any problems
-2. **Suggest Features**: Ideas for new functionality are appreciated
-3. **Submit Pull Requests**: Fix bugs or add new features
-4. **Documentation**: Help improve documentation and examples

 ### Development Setup